OneCrazyCoder/MMOGamepadOverlay/README.md

 Even in a list-style menu, the ``U=`` and ``D=`` menu items can also still be used, but only if use Up while the first menu item is currently selected, or Down when the last item is currently selected.
 Similar logic applies to other menu styles, but may be slightly different for each one.

-One key use of these is allowing for *side menus*, particularly for the "Slots" Menu Style which is designed to emulate EQOA's "ability list" (basically a list-style menu but the current selection is always listed first and the entire menu "rotates" as you select Up or Down, like a slot machine).
-Using side menus via ``L=`` and ``R=`` allows swapping to a different column of menu items, just like swapping between the "ability list" and the "tool belt" in EQOA.
-Each column of items is technically a sub-menu configured as a *side menu*.
-Here is an example of how to set something like that up:
+One key use of these is allowing for *side menus* such as in a List or Slots style menu, by using``L=`` and ``R=`` to instantly swap to a different selection of menu items without needing to add visible sub-menu items.
+These are still technically a sub-menu, but accessed in a different way.
+Here is an example of how to use these in an EQOA-like abilities menu:

     [Menu.Abilities]
     Style = Slots